-There were two Hotline matters open as of March 31, 2022.
-During the six-month period ended September 30, 2022, we received two new complaints pertaining to NEH grant award recipients.
-Four matters remain open as of September 30, 2022.
+There were three Hotline matters open as of March 31, 2023.
+During the six-month period ended September 30, 2023, we received two new complaints pertaining to an NEH grant award recipient, one complaint concerning the NEH application process, and one complaint concerning an NEH administrative activity.
+Three matters from previous reporting periods remain open as of September 30, 2023.

-Also during this reporting period, we received over 57 communications from individuals targeted or victimized by a scam purporting to represent an NEH financial assistance opportunity.
+Also during this reporting period, we received over 28 communications from individuals targeted or victimized by a scam purporting to represent an NEH financial assistance opportunity.
 This scam is generally initiated through the internet via Facebook Messenger; however, individuals have reported being contacted through other social media platforms or directly through text messaging and telephone calls.
-We also received over 10 inquiries and reports from small business entities concerning their receipt of email communications impersonating the procurement authority of an NEH official and representing attempts to purchase various types of computer equipment.

-Open as of March 31, 2022 2 Matters communicated to the OIG during the six-month period ended September 30, 2022 2 Total Number of Matters Communicated via OIG Hotline 4 Matters closed, referred, or no action deemed necessary 0 Open as of September 30, 2022 4
+Open as of March 31, 2023 3 Matters communicated to the OIG during the six-month period ended September 30, 2023 4 Total Number of Matters Communicated via OIG Hotline 7 Matters closed, referred, or no action deemed necessary 4 Open as of September 30, 2023 3